-For the historical runs, the results are not very different from the uncoupled version.
-489 although it is at a coarser resolution (1 degree vs 0.5 degree).
-Comparing the model output 490 for the historical and the RCP8.5 global warming conditions, it can be seen that the shift 491 in the distribution to higher values of $\hat{T}$ under global warming is, to a first approximation, 492 well predicted by the corresponding shift in the critical point, especially for the Gaussian 493 core of the distribution.
-However, the global warming case tends to exhibit (Figs. 6c-d), a 494 slight enhancement of the longer-than-Gaussian part of the range relative to the Gaussian 495 part.
-It is particularly distinct for $\hat{T} = 277$ K over the tropical eastern Pacific (see Fig. 6c), 496 which almost has a second peak near saturation.
-49 e.g., O'Gorman (2012), but gives a complementary view on the manner in which they 500 arise.
-The critical point corresponds to the onset of deep convective conditional instability 501 (Neelin et al. 2008), and in the climate model the convective scheme attempts to keep the 502 system near this, with a timescale of 1 hour for dissipating entraining CAPE.
-The super-503 critical range corresponds to dynamical driving strong enough to push the system beyond the 504 typical convective quasi-equilibrium range represented by the Gaussian core.
-In the warmer 505 climate, especially at the warmer temperatures, this occurs more often.
-This diagnostic does 506 not yield an answer to exactly why this is occurring, but helps to quantify its occurrence.
-In 507 the model, when this occurs very strongly it can push the system all the way to saturation, in 508 which case large-scale condensation is activated in addition to the parameterized convective 509 precipitation.
+For the historical runs, the results are not very different from the uncoupled version, although it is at a coarser resolution (1 degree vs 0.5 degree).
+Comparing the model output for the historical and the RCP8.5 global warming conditions, it can be seen that the shift in the distribution to higher values of \hat{T} under global warming is, to a first approximation, well predicted by the corresponding shift in the critical point, especially for the Gaussian core of the distribution.
+However, the global warming case tends to exhibit (Figs. 6c-d), a slight enhancement of the longerthan-Gaussian part of the range relative to the Gaussian part.
+It is particularly distinct for $\hat{T} = 277$ K over the tropical eastern Pacific (see Fig. 6c), which almost has a second peak near saturation.

+The increase in frequency of occurrence in the supercritical range (above w_c) appears consistent with changes in extreme events in a warmer climate noted in other studies, e.g., O'Gorman (2012), but gives a complementary view on the manner in which they arise.
+The critical point corresponds to the onset of deep convective conditional instability (Neelin et al. 2008), and in the climate model the convective scheme attempts to keep the system near this, with a timescale of 1 hour for removing entraining CAPE.
+The super-critical range corresponds to dynamical driving strong enough to push the system beyond the typical convective quasi-equilibrium range represented by the Gaussian core.
+In the warmer climate, especially at the warmer temperatures, this occurs more often.
+This diagnostic does not yield an answer to exactly why this is occurring, but helps to quantify its occurrence.
+In the model, when this occurs very strongly it can push the system all the way to saturation (through some layer, which can occur slightly below column saturation), in which case large-scale condensation is activated in addition to the parameterized convective precipitation.
 This likely accounts for the peak near saturation for $\hat{T} = 277$ K in Fig. 6c.
-510 While the specific way that this behavior in the supercritical range is represented in the 511 model may be imperfect, one may infer from the presence of a longer-than-Gaussian range 512 in current climate in both model and retrievals that this is a representation of a real behavior 513 regime that deserves additional scrutiny, as elaborated in the Discussion.
-514
+While the specific way that this behavior in the supercritical range is represented in the model may be imperfect, one may infer from the presence of a longer-than-Gaussian range in current climate in both model and retrievals that this is a representation of a real behavior regime that deserves additional scrutiny, as elaborated in the Discussion.